fsalemag/django_app/README.md

 4. Add filtering activities/categories
 5. Add ordering for activities/categories
 6. Add statistics of activities to home page
+7. After activity date, activity cannot be updated
+   1. No join/un-join
+   2. No edit at all
+   3. Becomes "archived"

 # Non-essential features
 1. Allow activity creator to reach out to users of activity.